vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 <blockquote></blockquote>
 ```

->Grouping: Parentheses can be used to group elements
+:writing_hand: Grouping: Parentheses can be used to group elements
 - `ul>(li.item$*2>a{Item $})*3` gives : (would generate a list with nested items and anchor tags)
 ```sh
 <ul>